Find out why predictive maintenance data analytics is so important in building a machine learning-powered solution for EV charging stations.

-To sum it up, the quality of those data labels was not enough for creating an effective ML-Powered Predictive Maintenance solution that was planned initially.
-The biggest challenge is that the issues were reported manually anytime after the actual event (charging, breakdown or maintenance) occurred.
+To sum it up, the quality of those data labels was not enough for creating an effective ML-powered predictive maintenance solution that was planned initially.
+The biggest challenge was that the issues were reported manually anytime after the actual event (charging, breakdown, or maintenance) occurred.
 Because of that, the Remaining Useful Life (RUL), a subjective estimate of the remaining years and days of each component of the system, couldn’t be calculated precisely enough.
 The labels showing the maintenance mode of the station don’t always mean that the station was actually broken.
 In some cases, it was impossible to find out what actually caused the failure.

-So as the result of the initial data analysis we understood that the labeling process requires significant improvement, so that failed charging sessions have clear flags and distinct failure types, as ambiguous data will not work for an efficient Predictive Maintenance solution.
+As the result of the initial data analysis, we understood that the labeling process requires significant improvement so that failed charging sessions have clear flags and distinct failure types, as ambiguous data don't work for an efficient predictive maintenance data analysis solution.
 Ideally, the labeling process should be automated to minimize human interaction and reduce potential errors in the data collection flow.
-Another key factor to make a solution like this a reality is to collect properly labeled data for at least 1 or 2 years, and improving the data collection pipeline will be a great place to start.
+Other key factors for the realization of such a solution are collecting properly labeled data for at least 1 or 2 years, and improving the data collection pipeline.

-The second goal was to implement an Anomaly Detection solution to detect abnormal behavior of the stations.
-We decided that the same data selection (information about BTC stations of level 2 in 2020) will be a good place to start.
-The only features that described session behavior and could be used for Anomaly Detection were: power, charging time, parking time, and information about charging periods that took place during a charging session.
+The second goal was to implement an anomaly detection solution to detect abnormal behavior of the stations.
+We decided that the same data selection (information about BTC stations of level 2 in 2020) was a good place to start.
+The only features that described session behavior and could be used for anomaly detection were: power, charging time, parking time, and information about charging periods that took place during a charging session.
 Let's take a look at the data from one of the charging stations and see what insights we might get out of it:

-The most interesting thing we spotted after the analysis is that there are charging sessions with a really long duration, sometimes up to 30130 minutes, which is not normal, may be considered an anomaly, and requires further investigation.
-10 kWh/hour power level is also a huge value for that kind of EV, so it requires deeper investigation too.
+The most interesting thing we spotted after the analysis was that there were charging sessions with a really long duration, sometimes up to 30130 minutes, which could be considered an anomaly, and required further investigation.
+10 kWh/hour power level was also a huge value for that kind of EV, so it required deeper investigation too.
 And there were other suspicious charging stations behaviors that we decided to investigate.